-The 17 volumes of Massachusetts Soldiers and Sailors of the Revolutionary War, a Compilation from the Archives is a bit of a beast to search through.
+The scanned text of 17 volumes of Massachusetts Soldiers and Sailors of the Revolutionary War, a Compilation from https:archive.org, was difficult to search through because there were so many errors, including misrepresented names, broken words, and garbled entire pages of text.

-The text view was copied into files for each volume.
-I processed those files in Python to remove the arbitrary end of lines, thus concatenating the text for each soldier.
+The original “text view” was copied into files for each volume.
+I processed those files using Python to remove the arbitrary end of lines, thus concatenating the text for each soldier.
 My goal was to be able to do wildcard searches per soldier such that I could find matches between company commanders and regiment commanders.
-For instance, searching for “ilder.*Doo” would find men who were in Capt.
+For instance, searching for “ilder.*Doo” would find men in Capt.
 Abel Wilder’s company., Col. Ephraim Doolittle’s regt.
 That syntax is for Notepad ++.
 I got tired of doing that manually in each of the 17 volumes.
 This also addresses not having to search across volumes for sound-alike names such as Ayres and Eyres.

-The process of removing end-of-line characters described above generally worked, but issues with the OCR (Optical Character Recognition) process resulted in many false interpretations of characters and unintended insertions of new lines.
+Removing end-of-line characters described above generally worked, but issues with the OCR process resulted in many false interpretations of characters and unintended insertions of new lines.
 So, I also started replacing some of the safer sequences:

 Daxiei to Daniel x4